Partner Strategy14 min read

 • Day 1: Welcome email with portal login, program overview, and quick-start guide

-• Days 1-7: Product training — a 20-minute video walkthrough beats a 50-page PDF
+• Days 1-7: Services overview — a 20-minute walkthrough of what you do and who you serve beats a 50-page PDF

-• Days 7-14: Sales enablement — ICP definition, talk tracks, objection handling, competitive positioning
+• Days 7-14: Referral enablement — ICP definition, talk tracks, how to spot a good-fit introduction, competitive positioning

-• Days 14-30: First deal support — joint calls, co-selling assistance, dedicated partner manager availability
+• Days 14-30: First introduction support — joint calls, warm handoff assistance, dedicated partner manager availability

 For a comprehensive onboarding framework, see the partner onboarding best practices guide.